neu-cs4530/spring24-project-team-208/docs/architecture.md

 ### Before joining a town

 Before a user connects to a town, all communication between the frontend and the backend occurs over the `towns` REST API, which is described and implemented in `townService/src/town/TownsController.ts`.
-The API is accessed in React code through the `townService` property of the `LoginController`.
+The API is accessed in React code through the `townService` property of the `TownLoginController`.

 ### While in a town